Make a difference in our communities

 Our Graduates Succeed

 Graduating with 16 months of work experience has its advantages.
 In fact, over half of the Planning students have a full-time job when they graduate.
-You'll join thousands of Waterloo Planning alumni who are:
+You will join thousands of Waterloo Planning alumni who are:

-- Working for a private planning firm, determining the best way to redevelop an area of a city
+- Working for private planning firms, determining the best way to redevelop city areas.

-- Developing plans for new homes in growing communities with Mattamy Homes
+- Working with Mattamy Homes developing plans for new homes in growing communities

-- Working for the City of Ottawa on rural development plans
+- Working for Cities creating rural development plans

 Wherever you end up, you'll be helping create a sustainable future through smart planning practices.